Refresh your knowledge

 Participants will receive immediate feedback with rationales provided for both correct and incorrect answer choices to reinforce learning.
 Participants must receive a post-test score of 76% or greater on each of the thirteen (13) ATI Skills.
 If a 76% is not attained on the first attempt, participants will re-take the post-test until the passing score of 76% or greater is achieved.
 Participants will document their test activities on the SDState provided form and submit to the CNE office upon completion.
 This data will be verified by the CNE office before approval will be granted to proceed to the clinical experience.

 This module is an interactive, media-rich, online tutorial that is designed to help participants learn the basics of safe medication administration.
 The Dosage Calculation series improves comprehension and critical-thinking skills in relation to safely calculating medication dosages.
-The nine (9) modules provide approximately six (6) hours of interactive instruction in which participants practice clinical reasoning and problem-solving skills while working through in-depth tutorials and real-life case scenarios.
+The seven (7) modules provide approximately five (5) hours of interactive instruction in which participants practice clinical reasoning and problem-solving skills while working through in-depth tutorials.
 Questions are interspersed throughout each module to provide practice problems.
 A twenty (20) question post-test will be completed after each module with participants receiving immediate feedback with rationales provided for both correct and incorrect answer choices to reinforce learning.

-Participants will complete the nine (9) ATI modules and receive a 76% or greater score on each of the module tests.
+Participants will complete the seven (7) ATI modules and receive a 76% or greater score on each of the module tests.
 If a 76% is not attained on the first attempt, participants will re-take the post-test until the passing score of 76% or greater is achieved.
-The participant will then proceed to the ATI final by completing the nine (9) case studies and take the four (4) post-tests.
-Participants must receive a score of 76% or greater on each of the four final tests.
-If a 76% is not attained on the first attempt, participants will re-take the four (4) final tests until the passing score of 76% or greater is achieved.
-Participants will document their test activities on the SDState provided form and submit to the CNE office upon completion.
-This data will be verified by the CNE office before approval will be granted to proceed to the clinical experience.
+Participants will document their test activities on the SDSU provided form and submit to the CNE office upon completion.
+This data is verified by the CNE office before approval is granted to proceed to the clinical experience.

 Final Medication Calculation